MixinNetwork/mvm.dev/src/api/intro.md

 # API Service

-For the convenient of developers, we provide `mvm-api` service.
+For the convenient of developers, we provide MVM Api service.

 | Domain                    | Type   |
 |:--------------------------| :----- |